 - Where feasible, summaries of license agreements as well as the agreements themselves should be available to authorized users.

-See our online course Introduction to Digital Licensing.
+See our online courses on Digital Licensing.

 Get more tips on Tackling Licensing Issues in Your Library.